ycherkes/YCherkes.SqlBackupReader.Demo/README.md

  * multiple Sql data files identification.

  What full version of plugin doesn't support now:
+  * corrupted backups;
   * differantial backups;
-  * more than one backup from the backup set;
+  * more than one backup from the backup set - it reads only the first one;
   * FileStreams;
   * encrypted backups;
   * Sql log file identification;